Ad Retargeting Strategy: Essential for your Marketing Funnel

-However, the practice is quickly gaining momentum with B2B and B2C marketers that provide services with much longer sales cycles, like mortgages and technology for mortgage companies.
+However, the practice has gained plenty of momentum with B2B and B2C marketers that provide services with much longer sales cycles, like mortgages and technology for mortgage companies.

-- Build brand recognition/recall: Given the longer sales cycle for services and products in the mortgage industry, retargeting can be a great way to stay in front of your prospects, keeping them “warm” while building up awareness of your brand.
+- Build brand recognition/recall with a custom audience: Given the longer sales cycle for mortgage industry products and services, retargeting can be a great way to get and stay in front of your prospects in a particular vertical, geography or lifecycle stage, warming them up to your brand.
 This awareness will also add lift to other campaign elements offline as well as online.
-This approach helps build trust in your brand, a lot of which is needed for bigger decisions.
+This approach helps build trust in your brand, a lot of which is needed for bigger ticket decisions.

-- Cross-selling opportunities: Many technology companies in the mortgage industry sell more than one type of software that are often complementary to each other.
-Therefore, after an initial conversion for one product, you may then retarget that same customer with ads for one of your other products or even encourage them to purchase product upgrades.
+- Cross-selling: Many companies in the mortgage industry have cross-selling and up-selling opportunities with their clients.
+Therefore, after an initial conversion for one product or service, you may then retarget that same customer with ads for other products and services that may fit their needs now or at a later date.

 - Retarget by the number of visits to a page on your site: If someone keeps coming back to a certain page, pages or category of pages on your website, create a separate retargeting campaign for them.
 For example, if certain people are making frequent visits to product description or case study pages, they are further down the funnel and should be retargeted with deeper level information than other site visitors.
 Make sense?